ornelladotcom/resume-website-workshop/workshop/3-add-style.md

-# Adding style to a page
+# Adding style using CSS

 As we explored in the beginning of the workshop, [HTML is used to structure the content](./2-add-content.md) of a page.
 CSS, or Cascading Stylesheets, is used to provide style.
 CSS is used to set colors and fonts, where on a page information should be displayed, and other decorative items.
 By keeping HTML and CSS focused on these concerns (sometimes called separation of concerns), you create pages which are easier to modify and maintain, and become more accessible to all users.

 ## Introducing selectors

 CSS uses **selectors** to indicate what to modify.
-These selectors can be the name of a tag such as `h1`, an attribute such as `class` or `id` - useful for modifying a group of elements or one specific one respectively, or get really fancy and look at the entire structure of a page to determine what to modify.
-We're going to focus on using tag names as selectors.
+These selectors can be the name of a tag such as `h1`, an attribute such as `class` or `id` - useful for modifying a group of elements or a specific one, respectively - or get really fancy and look at the entire structure of a page to determine what to modify.
+We're first going to focus on using tag names as selectors.

 When using a tag name for a selector, you use just the name of the tag.
 Keep in mind, when you indicate the name of a tag, the style applies to **all** tags.